 The following are several safety tips to avoid suffering an injury this Independence Day:

-- Do not allow young children to play with or ignite fireworks, or even use lighters/matches.
+- Do not let minor children to play with or light up fireworks, or even use lighters/matches.

 - Always have an adult supervise fireworks activities, even if young children are only playing with sparklers.

-- Avoid purchasing fireworks that are packaged in brown paper since it is a common sign of professional displays.
+- Avoid purchasing fireworks in brown paper packaging since it is a common sign of professional displays.

-- After lighting fireworks, back up to a safe distance right away and avoid placing any part of your body directly over the device.
+- After lighting fireworks, back up to a safe distance right away and avoid placing any part of your body right over the device.

 - Do not attempt to re-ignite or pick up fireworks that have not ignited completely.